jacqueskang/IpcServiceFramework/README.md

 # IpcServiceFramework

 A .NET Core lightweight inter-process communication framework allowing invoking a service via named pipeline and/or TCP (in a similar way as WCF, which is currently unavailable for .NET Core).
+Secure communication over SSL is also supported.

 Support using primitive or complexe types in service contract.